 While it can be helpful to talk to someone who knows you well, some things are difficult to share with family and friends.
-Meeting with a trained counsellor is an opportunity for you to talk with someone who is not personally involved in your situation.
+Meeting with an experienced counsellor give you the opportunity explore your difficulty with someone who is not personally involved in your situation.

 Starting counselling for the first time could be seen as an act of courage, as you would be taking the decision to apply a new approach to difficulties that might have been around for a long time.
-And it can feel challenging to look more closely at the things that are painful.
+And it's always challenging to look more closely at things that are painful.
 It's therefore important to choose a counsellor you feel comfortable to work with.
 With this in mind, I offer a one-off, initial session, where we can both get a sense of what it would be like for us to work together.

 Finding Your Way Through...